parallax/jsPDF/README.md

 import * as jsPDF from 'jspdf'
 ```

-In some frameworks like Angular 7 you have to import jsPDF like this:
+In some frameworks you have to import jsPDF like this:

 ```
 import jsPDF from 'jspdf';